 3 2 1 Smoked Ribs

-The first method for smoking ribs that I am writing about is the fool proof 3 2 1 ribs recipe.
-This method has gained a lot of popularity with home cooks in recent years because of the flawless results in churning out super tender ribs that fall off the bone ribs every time.
+Today, I’m showing you an amazing method for smoking ribs: the fool proof 3 2 1 ribs recipe.
+This method has gained a lot of popularity with home cooks in recent years because of the flawless results in churning out super tender ribs that fall off the bone every time.

-While competition and traditional BBQ cooks will scoff at fall off the bone ribs, the truth is that most people just really like them that way.
+While competition and traditional BBQ cooks will scoff at fall off the bone ribs, the truth is that most people really like them that way.
 Judges for KCBS won’t give you a winning score, but they also won’t be hanging out in your backyard critiquing what you and your family are eating.
-So I say, cook what you like.
-Note: all of these recipes can be adapted to baby back ribs.
-Just cook for a little bit less time.
+So I say, cook what you like!

 3 2 1 Rib Method